GODrums/BetterFloat/README.md

 3. Check all of the required AND optional "Access your data for ..." checkboxes
 4. Reload the extension by dis- and reenabling it
 5. Adjust the extension settings to your liking in the extension popup
-6. Refresh the CSFloat page
+6. Refresh the website, e.g. CSFloat

 ## Development